The State of AI Search — March 2026 →

 AI Benchmarks

-Standardized tests and evaluation frameworks used to measure and compare AI model capabilities across reasoning, knowledge, coding, and other skills.
-Benchmarks like MMLU, HumanEval, and GSM8K help assess AI performance objectively.
+Standardized tests measuring AI model capabilities across reasoning, knowledge, coding, and math—like MMLU, GPQA, HumanEval, and SWE-bench.

 AI